JunhaoW3/tp/docs/UserGuide.md

 </box>

-* `edit 2 n/Alex Tan t/` Changes the 2nd client’s name to `Alex Tan` and clears all their existing tags.
+* `find alvin` followed by `edit 2 n/Alex Tan t/` changes the name of the second client in the results of the `find` command to `Alex Tan` and clears all his existing tags.

 <br>